 “Your humor serves you well Adam.
 I wish you the best of luck.”

-As soon as Adam left his apartment and made his way down the hall, the hologram still floating in the middle of the lounge buzzed a couple of times and switched to a perfectly rendered animation of a little girl, about three years old, sitting on freshly cut grass, playing with a toy robot.
+With a backpack full of Epispray inhalers slung over his shoulder, Adam left his apartment and made his way down the hall.
+The hologram still floating in the middle of the lounge buzzed a couple of times and switched to a perfectly rendered animation of a little girl, about three years old, sitting on freshly cut grass, playing with a toy robot.
 A woman's cheerful voice rang out as if from a nearby kitchen, "Chloe!
 Time for your medicine!"